ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 Operators are converted to their corresponding functions during query parsing, taking their priority and associativity into account.
 For example, the expression `1 + 2 * 3 + 4` is transformed to `plus(plus(1, multiply(2, 3)), 4)`.
-For more information, see the section "Operators" below.

 ## Data Types and Database Table Engines